 Clinical Modalities

-We do not rely on a single approach.
-Our team uses a combination of evidence-based therapies to help patients return to a baseline where they can actually function:
+No single approach carries the whole load.
+Our team combines evidence-based therapies to help patients get back to a baseline where they can function:

-- Cognitive Behavioral Therapy (CBT): To identify and change the thought patterns that lead to crisis.
+- Cognitive Behavioral Therapy (CBT).
+Identifying and changing the thought patterns that lead to crisis.

-- Dialectical Behavior Therapy (DBT): Essential for emotional regulation and managing high-intensity feelings.
+- Dialectical Behavior Therapy (DBT).
+Building emotional regulation and managing high-intensity feelings.

-- Medication Management: Precise, psychiatrist-led adjustments to find the right balance for long-term stability.
+- Medication management.
+Psychiatrist-led adjustments to find the right balance for lasting stability.

 What to Expect from Residential Dual Diagnosis Treatment